RMolania/RUVprps/README.md

 ## 📖 Citation

-A manuscript describing RUVprps is in preparation.
+A manuscript describing RUVprps will be available soon.
 In the meantime, if you use **RUVprps**, please cite:

 Molania R, Foroutan M, Gagnon-Bartsch JA, Gandolfo LC, Jain A, Sinha A, Olshansky G, Dobrovic A, Papenfuss AT, Speed TP.
 *Removing unwanted variation from large-scale RNA sequencing data with PRPS.* **Nat Biotechnology.** 2023;41(1):82–95.